neo4j/neo4j-graphrag-python/README.md

 ### Make changes

 1. Fork the repository.
 2. Install Python and Poetry.
-For more information, see [the development guide](./docs/contributing/DEVELOPING.md).
 3. Create a working branch from `main` and start with your changes!

 ### Pull request